Machine Learning Terms and Methods

 Long Short-Term Memory (LSTM)

-Long Short-Term Memory networks were invented to prevent the vanishing gradient problem in Recurrent Neural Networks by using a memory gating mechanism.
+Long Short-Term Memory networks were invented to prevent the vanishing gradient problemarrow-up-right in Recurrent Neural Networks by using a memory gating mechanism.
 Using LSTM units to calculate the hidden state in an RNN we help to the network to efficiently propagate gradients and learn long-range dependencies.

 Loss